Facilitators Area

 Add to favourites

-What is a Facilitator Package?
+What is a facilitator package?

-Facilitators can apply for packages at two levels:
+Facilitator packages are available at two levels:

-• Informed Level
+• Informed level

-• Skilled Level
+• Skilled level

-Informed Level
+Informed level

 • have compassionate conversations and support mental wellbeing